nullenboom/Example-Use-Cases/README.md

 Update submodules:
 ``git submodule update``

 Go into an use-case of your choice.
-Start your locale blockchain and use truffle to execute the test-cases.
+Start your locale blockchain (or copy the script folder if you are using the scenario-eth-gas-cli) and use truffle to execute the test-cases.
-If you are using scenario-eth-gas-cli, it will configure the truffle-config file for you.
-If you are just using the scenario-eth-gas-reporter you need to add some lines to the truffle-config file.
+Truffle-Config.js file is already configured to use the scenario-eth-gas-reporter, but it needs to be installed.
 See the respective repo for installation instruction.

 ## Example Reports